vv111y/whisper_android/whisper_native/README_NewApp.md

 Mode selector (Command | Chat)
 - Segmented toggle determines which set of sliders you’re editing.
 Each mode has its own saved values.

+VAD engine (Energy | WebRTC | Silero)
+- New segmented toggle selects which VAD to use.
+Today, Energy is active; WebRTC and Silero are selectable for experimentation and will fall back to Energy until their engines are added.

 VAD and pipeline sliders
 - Threshold (sensitivity)
   - Energy floor for speech start; higher = less sensitive; lower = more sensitive